alichtman/shallow-backup/README.md

 ### Reinstalling Dotfiles

 To reinstall your dotfiles, clone your dotfiles repo and make sure your shallow-backup config path can be found at either `~/.config/shallow-backup.conf` or `$XDG_CONFIG_HOME/.shallow_backup.conf`.
 Set the `backup-path` key in the config to the path of your cloned dotfiles.
-Then run `$ shallow-backup -reinstall_dots`.
+Then run `$ shallow-backup -reinstall-dots`.

-When reinstalling your dotfiles, the top level `.git/`, `.gitignore`, `img/` and `README.md` files / directories are ignored.
+When reinstalling your dotfiles, the top level `.git/`, `.gitignore`, `img/` and `README.md` files and directories are ignored.

 ### Want to Contribute?
 ---